apache/iceberg/site/docs/flink.md

 );
 ```

-We could also just specify the `warehouse` property (without specifying any hive configuration path) to initialize the hive catalog:
+Alternatively one can instead set just the `warehouse` property (without specifying a Hive configuration directory) to initialize the Hive catalog:

 ```sql
 CREATE CATALOG hive_catalog WITH (